-To many, insert cards are a modern invention; something to push sales of modern packs.
+To many collectors, many of whom are still a little hobby wet behind the ears, insert cards are a modern invention; something to push sales of modern packs.
 Vintage card collectors know that’s not true.
 Like their baseball and football brethren, basketball packs were full of unique little bonuses that are somewhat elusive today, waiting for new collectors to discover them.
 The 1970s Topps basketball inserts ranged from ‘rulers’ to posters to stickers with players and even some classic ABA logos.

 1969-70 Topps Rulers